-Pull-ups.
-The age old bodyweight skill people either love or hate.
-The hate usually stems from an inability to do them but when you focus on the key fundamentals of pull-ups you can see the benefits long before you achieve that first elusive rep.
+Pull-ups are the age old bodyweight skill people either love or hate.
+The hate usually stems from an inability to do them but when you focus on the fundamentals you can see the benefits long before you achieve that first elusive rep.

-There are four key elements you need to consider when progressing your pull-ups:
+There are four key elements you need to consider when getting better at pull-ups:

 - Bodyweight – It’s a really simple equation, to more you weigh the more you need to move.
-This is where the big boys that love throwing big numbers around on their squat hate when a smaller guy comes into the gym and destroys them at pull-ups.
-But it’s a simple fact, if you’re carrying a few extra kilos you are going to need to either build strength or lose weight.
-If the weight is in the form of excess body fat, it’s a great reason to shed a couple of kilo’s to help achieve your goal.
+It’s a simple fact, if you’re carrying a few extra kilos you are going to need to either build strength or lose weight or both.

 - Posture – Do you sit at a desk all day or do you love that forward flexion position to check out your newsfeed?
-This may be another reason why you are struggling to achieve or improve your pull-ups.
-If we spend all day in flexion and we then want to get into a difficult extension pattern whilst suspending a whole bodyweight off the ground it’s no surprise that we end up with sore shoulders or worse yet, injuries.
-Spoiler: the lats are internal rotators also, if you’re program consists of high volume practice to achieve pull-ups it will naturally have an effect on shoulder health.
+This may be another reason why you are struggling to achieve or get better at pull-ups.

 It’s not all doom and gloom though.
 We’ve laid out the key elements that effect your pull-ups, now let’s look at some targets and systems you can use to give you the best chance possible to complete pull-ups.

 - Lift Heavy – Get comfortable with being under tension.
 It takes time for muscles, tendons and ligaments to adapt to the demands.
 Enjoy learning to pull big weights in your deadlift and bent over row.